Summoning Senate session: Input of three key institutions sought

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The parliamentary affairs ministry has sought input from three key national institutions on risk assessment/management regarding social distancing for the NA and Senate sessions.
+ISLAMABAD: The parliamentary affairs ministry has sought input from three key national institutions on risk assessment/management regarding social distancing for the National Assembly and Senate sessions.

-Quickly reacting to a letter of the Senate chairman, which called for convening a session of the Upper House , the ministry sent a missive to the National Disaster Management Authority, National Command and Operation Centre and National Health Services Regulation & Coordination, seeking their inputs.
+Quickly reacting to a letter of the Senate chairman, which called for convening a session of the Upper House of Parliament, the parliamentary affairs ministry sent a missive to the National Disaster Management Authority, National Command and Operation Centre and National Health Services Regulation & Coordination, seeking their inputs.
 Copies of both the letters are available with The News.

 The Senate chairman’s letter drew the attention of the parliamentary affairs ministry towards the duly approved provisional calendar of sessions of the upper house for the parliamentary years 2020-21 according to which the 298th session was scheduled to be held from March 20.
 However, due to Covid-19 pandemic, it could not be held during the months of March and April.